-Tell your doctor right away if you have a cough, shortness of breath, chest tightness, or any type of breathing problem with trametinib.
+Tell your doctor right away if you have a cough, trouble breathing, chest tightness, or any type of breathing problem with trametinib.
 These could be symptoms of a serious lung problem.

 Check with your doctor right away if you have a severe skin rash, acne, or redness, swelling, peeling, or tenderness of the hands or feet.
 These may be symptoms of a serious skin problem.

 trametinib may raise your blood sugar.
 You should check your blood sugar more often during the first month you take trametinib, and then on a regular basis if you have diabetes or a history of high blood sugar.

 You will also need to have your blood pressure measured before starting trametinib and while you are using it.
 If you notice any change to your recommended blood pressure, call your doctor right away.
 Symptoms of high blood pressure are blurred vision, severe headache, a slow or fast heartbeat, lightheadedness, or dizziness.

 trametinib Side Effects